paulwizviz/learn-go/docs/concurrent.md

 ## Channels

 A channel provide a way goroutines to communicate with each other.
+There are two types of channels:

+* <b>Unbuffered channel</u> -- this type of channel requires a receiving channel to be available when a message is emitted from a sending channel.
+* <b>Buffered channel</u> -- For this type of channel, sends to a buffered channel block only when the buffer is full.
+Receives block when the buffer is empty.

 <u>Example 1</u>

-This example demonstrates a receiving channel blocking the main routine until a message is sent via the sending channel.
+This example demonstrates the operation of an unbuffered channel where the receiving channel is blocked until a message is emitted from the emitting channel.

 ```go
 func main(){